Trindade7/trindade7.github.io/projects/our-space.md

 ### Check it out

 The project is open source and can be found on [GitHub](https://github.com/Trindade7/our_space) under the MIT license.
 You are free to use/improve on it, if you fork it please refer the original Project &#x1f609;.
-To see the app in action check [here](https://isourspace.web.app/).
+To see the app in action check the [DEMO](https://isourspace.web.app/).